baconjs/bacon.js/README.md

 Note that the `assign` method is actually just a synonym for `onValue` and the function construction rules below apply to both.

-`property.combine(property2, f)` combines the latest values of the two properties using a two-arg function.
-Similarly to `scan`, you can use a method name instead, so you could do `a.combine(b, ".concat")` for two properties with array value.

 `property.sample(interval)` creates an EventStream by sampling the property value at given interval (in milliseconds)